Skip to content

 Definitions

-• Gender equality: refers to the equal rights, responsibilities, and opportunities of women, men and gender diverse people.
+Gender equality: refers to the equal rights, responsibilities, and opportunities of women, men, and gender-diverse people.

-• Intersectionality: coined by African American scholar, Kimberlé Williams Crenshaw, intersectionality is a way of thinking of inequality or disadvantage consisting of multiple, compounded obstacles.
-Issues of gender inequality are interconnected with other injustices and systems of oppression, such as colonisation, race and class discrimination.
+Intersectionality: coined by African American scholar, Kimberlé Williams Crenshaw, intersectionality is a way of thinking of inequality or disadvantage consisting of multiple, compounded obstacles.
+Issues of gender inequality are interconnected with other injustices and systems of oppression, such as colonisation, race, and class discrimination.

-• Gender transformative approach: the attempt to re-define gender roles and relations, also known as ‘gender positive’.
+Gender transformative approach: the attempt to redefine gender roles and relations, also known as ‘gender positive’.

-• Gender mainstreaming: a process that systematically integrates gender perspectives into legislation, public policies, programmes, and projects.
+Gender mainstreaming: a process that systematically integrates gender perspectives into legislation, public policies, programmes, and projects.

-• Gender sensitive: an approach in project, programme and policy design which attempts to redress existing gender inequalities.
+Gender sensitive: an approach in project, programme and policy design which attempts to redress existing gender inequalities.

-• Sexual and gender-based violence (SGBV): violence targeted at individuals or groups based on their gender.
+Sexual and gender-based violence (SGBV): violence targeted at individuals or groups based on their gender.

 Cordaid’s Gender Policy

-To that end, we follow these 4 operational principles:
+To that end, we follow these operational principles:

-1. Collect gender and age-disaggregated data throughout all our programmes.
+• We collect gender and age-disaggregated data throughout all our programmes.

-1. Integrate the gender dimension into thematic programmes and facilitate gender standalone programming where possible.
+• We integrate the gender dimension into thematic programmes and facilitate gender standalone programming where possible.

-1. Appoint, train and coach gender focal points in each country office and sustain the Cordaid Gender Community of Practice (CoP).
+• We appoint, train, and coach gender focal points in each country office and sustain the Cordaid Gender Community of Practice (CoP).

-Intersectional feminism
+Intersectional Feminism

 System strengthening: the sustainable way forward

-Gender and health
+Gender and Health

 In conflict-prone and fragile contexts, women and girls are more vulnerable to (sexual) gender-based violence and more likely to face obstacles to accessing health care.
 At the same time, men and boys rarely report (sexual) and gender-based violence due to stigma.
-Access to health care is a fundamental human right, regardless of gender, race, nationality, religion, disability or financial status.
-That’s why Cordaid works towards strengthened, transformed and inclusive health systems that benefit underserved people in fragile and conflict-affected settings.
-Our approach is holistic, meaning that we are responsive to individual and societal needs in their full diversity, particularly safeguarding access to essential services for those most at risk: women, girls and non-binary people.

-Gender and climate
+Gender and Climate

-According to UN Women, women are14 times more likely to dieduring a disaster than men, and up to 80% of people displaced by climate change are women.
-It is crucial that the policies and processes developed to address climate change involve women, who overwhelmingly have less access to resources and decision-making processes which could help them adapt to the effects of climate change.
+Policies and processes developed to address climate change must involve women.
+They have overwhelmingly less access to resources and decision-making processes, which could help them adapt to the effects of climate change.

-Gender and peace
+Gender and Peace

-All too often, women are denied the opportunity for full, equal and meaningful participation in peace processes.
-Combining SDG16 and SDG5 is a necessity because peace is simply not sustainable if 50% of the population are excluded.
-When women are included, a wider dialogue is enabled, there is greater efficiency in implementing peace agreements, and peace is longer-lasting
+Women are often denied the opportunity for full, equal, and meaningful participation in peace processes.
+Combining SDG16 and SDG5 is necessary because peace is not sustainable if half of the world’s population is excluded.

-We work on inclusive peace processes through various programmes by promoting the role and leadership of women and youth in conflict prevention, peacebuilding and enhancing local security.
+We work on inclusive peace processes through various programmes by promoting the role and leadership of women and youth in conflict prevention, peacebuilding, and enhancing local security.

 The ‘gender peace gap’ is strongly linked to a funding gap.
 That’s why, together with several other organisations, Cordaid launched the Women’s Peace and Humanitarian Fund (WPHF) in 2019.
 The fund empowers local women to be a force for crisis response and lasting peace, especially through the Rapid Response Window funding mechanism, a quick intervention enabling women to participate in peace processes.